 Depending on your age and your condition, you may choose to work with a number of allied health professionals to manage your health and lifestyle.
 A dietitian can advise you on food and nutrition to help manage your ongoing conditions, an occupational therapist can help you recover from a stroke or maintain your physical ability as you age, and a physiotherapist will give you exercises to increase strength and balance.

-Find out more on the Therapy and specialist support fact sheet.
+Find out more on the Seeing an allied health professional fact sheet.

 Disability care in residential aged care homes